 How do I report wrongful termination and/or workplace discrimination?

-Fair Labor Association works on behalf of laborers in factories and on farms in global supply chains.
-We are unable to assist with or respond to individual requests regarding wrongful termination, workplace discrimination, or other employment issues.
+The Fair Labor Association works on behalf of laborers in factories and on farms in global supply chains.

-A first step might be to seek advice or assistance from a labor, employment, and/or equal opportunity agency within your city or state; you may also wish to visit the Labor Laws and Issues section of usa.gov or consult an employment attorney.
+If you are facing a workplace issue, a first step might be to seek advice or assistance from a labor, employment, and/or equal opportunity agency within your city or state.
+The US Department of Labor has a page with resources for each state here.
+You may also wish to visit the Labor Laws and Worker Protection section of usa.gov or consult an employment attorney.